Street naming and numbering

 If the street has named properties, we will use the development plot numbers initially to register the addresses.
 When the new owner chooses a name, we will follow our standard procedure for renaming a property.

-We will also send you a copy of the registered address from which we would ask you to inform your prospective purchasers of their new property address.
+We will send you a copy of the registered address from which we would ask you to inform your prospective purchasers of their new property address.

 On rare occasions, it may be necessary to rename or re-number a street.
 This is usually only done as a last resort when: